sherki99/LLM-model/Chatbot for Customer Support and Sales Assistance/README.md

 ## Gradio UI (Optional)

 You can also create a Gradio-based user interface to interact with the chatbot.
-Below is an example image of how the Gradio interface might look (to be inserted in the notebook):
+Below is an example image of how the Gradio interface might look:

 ![Gradio UI Example](image-placeholder.jpg)